valerieljx/HOYA-Documentation/docs/fabric_tools/lakehouse.md

 </figure>

 ## Loading data into Lakehouse
-- Local file/folder upload: Upload data from your local machine directl to the File section of your lakehouse.
+- **Local file/folder upload**: Upload data from your local machine directly to the File section of your lakehouse.

-- Notebook code:
+- **Notebook code**:

 ## Interacting with Lakehouses